Socio-technical Smart Grid Optimization via Decentralized Charge Control of Electric Vehicles: Local and Autonomous Operational Planning

-This section illustrates how EVs can locally and autonomously plan their power usage in order to achieve various system-wide objectives such as the improvement of system robustness or the reduction of power costs.
+This section illustrates how electric vehicles can locally and autonomously plan, i.e. schedule, their power usage in order to achieve various system-wide objectives such as the improvement of system reliability or the reduction of power costs.
+Table~\ref{table:math-symbols} outlines the mathematical symbols used in this paper in the order they appear.